-Criter ia Connected part of sustainability report II.
-Local Electricity Production from Renewables 1 kWh production of renewable energy systems per housing unit Transform our places to be fit for the future - Climate change mitigation and energy efficiency 2 kWh production of combined heating power per housing unit N/A III.
+U Criteria Connected part of Sustainability Report E II.
+Local Electricity Production from Renewables П KWh production of renewable energy systems per housing unit Transform our places to be fit for the future - Climate change mitigation and energy efficiency 2 kWh production of combined heating power per housing unit N/A E III.
 Sustainable Housing Delivery & Retrofitting 1 What share of the housing stock was subject to modernisation measures in the last year?
-(Measures per housing unit in at least 3 trades, e.g. plumbing, carpeting, glass-making) Transform our places to be fit for the future - Climate change mitigation and energy efficiency 2 Project based share of maintenance expenses for energy efficiency improvements of the building envelope and heating systems (e.g. facade insulation, roof insulation, energy-efficient windows, etc.) 3 Only for new construction: Local energy efficiency standards were outperformed over the last 3 years (average of all new construction of the last 3 years) 3.1 What is your share of new construction within the last 3 years, that has received an EPC rating of B or above?
+(Measures per housing unit in at least 3 trades, e.g. plumbing, carpeting, glass-making) Transform our places to be fit for the future - Climate change mitigation and energy 7 Project based share of maintenance expenses for energy efficiency improvements of the building envelope and heating systems (e.g. facade insulation, roof insulation, energy-efficient windows, etc.) emciency m Only for new construction: Local energy efficiency standards were outperformed over the last 3 years (average of all new construction of the last 3 years) 3.1 What is your share of new construction within the last 3 years, that has received an EPC rating of B or above?
 3.2 What is your share of new construction, that meets a higher EPC rating than legally required?
 4 Only for new construction: Local energy efficiency standards will probably be outperformed over the next 3 years (on average of new planned constructions for the next 3 years (based on the units)) 4.1 What is your expected share of new constructions that are planned over the next 3 years, that will receive an EPC rating of B or above?
 4.2 What is your expected share of new constructions that are planned over the next 3 years, that will meet a higher EPC rating than legally required?
-5 Does the company focus on sustainable sites?
-(This can include the transformation of existing brownfields into new construction sites) Incorporating sustainability standards and strengthening regulatory compliance - Sustainable Finance and Procurement 6 The company has internal policies to increase the sustainable use of materials for new constructions (waste management, modernisation measures, focus on circular economy, top 2 status for water appliances regarding the European water label, etc.) Transform our places to be fit for the future - Circular Economy
+10 Does the company focus on sustainable sites?
+(This can include the transformation of existing brownfields into new construction sites) Incorporating sustainability standards and strengthening regulatory compliance - Sustainable Finance and Procurement 9 The company has internal policies to increase the sustainable use of materials for new constructions (waste management, modernisation measures, focus on circular economy, top 2 status for water appliances regarding the European water label, etc.) Transform our places to be fit for the future - Circular Economy fenant Engagement 1 Inspire our people and influence our communities - Community and customer engagement 7 Do you involve tenants in the creation of a sustainable living environment, with focus on environmental improvements (as discussed in cluster IV)?
+Transform our places to be fit for the future - Biodiversity Resource Consumption within the Organisation (Administrative Offices) Appendix Do you measure the energy consumption within the Organisation (Administrative Offices) Transform our places to be fit for the future - Climate change mitigation and energy efficiency